-Nomination and Remuneration Committee was established on February 20, 2009 being three members acting for a three-year term.
+Nomination and Remuneration Committee was established on February 20, 2009 being four members acting for a three-year term.
 The current members are:

 Name Position 1.
-Mr. Chandran Ratanaswami Chairman of the Nomination and Remuneration Committee 2.
-Mr. Jiraphant Asvatanakul Director of the Nomination and Remuneration Committee 3.
+Mr. Chandran Ratnaswami Chairman of the Nomination and Remuneration Committee 2.
+Mr. Chai Sophonpanich Director of the Nomination and Remuneration Committee 3.
+Mr. Jiraphant Asvatanakul Director of the Nomination and Remuneration Committee 4.
 Mr. Surachai Sirivallop Director of the Nomination and Remuneration Committee